 According to Dupree, if you cook one pork chop in a pan on high heat it will burn.
 But if you cook two pork chops in a pan, the chops will cook evenly as each chop’s fat will feed the other.
 As Willis has written, “It’s the ultimate in giving, sharing, and developing mutually beneficial partnerships and relationships.
 It’s not about competition, it’s about sharing the fat, sharing the love.”

 With that, I leave you with these jalapeño and beer brined pork chops.
 The fiery, flavorful brine makes for a tender and juicy chop, which can be pan fried, roasted or thrown on the grill.
 I like to serve them unadorned, but they would be also be terrific with a splash of green sauce or pico de gallo.
 But no matter how you serve them, just be sure to share the fat and share the love!

-In a large, non-reactive container or food-storage bag, mix together the jalapeños, garlic, salt, pepper, brown sugar, lime juice, cilantro and beer.
+In a large, non-reactive container or food-storage bag, mix together the jalapeños, garlic, salt, pepper, brown sugar, lime juice, cilantro, and beer.
 Place the pork chops in the container and then add cold water until the chops are covered, about two cups.
-Place the container in the refrigerator, and let the pork chops marinate for at least four hours.
+Place the container in the refrigerator, and let the pork chops marinate for at least 4 hours.

-Alternatively, you can cook them on the grill about 10 minutes per side, or until a thermometer reads 145 degrees.
-Allow to rest for 10 minutes before serving.
+Alternatively, you can cook them on the grill about 10 minutes per side, or until a thermometer reads 145° F. Allow to rest for 10 minutes before serving.